swiftlang/swift-evolution/proposals/0000-derived-collection-of-enum-cases.md

   }
   ```

-- The compiler will automatically synthesize an implementation of ValueEnumerable for an enum type if and only if:
+- The compiler will synthesize an implementation of ValueEnumerable for an enum type if and only if:

-  - The enum contains only cases without associated values;
+  - the enum contains only cases without associated values;
-  - The enum is not `@objc`.
+  - the enum is not `@objc`;
+  - the enum has an explicit `ValueEnumerable` conformance (and does not fulfil the protocol's requirements).

 - Enums **imported from C/Obj-C headers** have no runtime metadata, and thus will not participate in the derived ValueEnumerable conformance, given the proposed implementation.